Staff and Volunteers – COVID-19 and your Personal Data

 “We know you might need to share information quickly or adapt the way you work.
 Data protection will not stop you doing that.
 It’s about being proportionate…”

-SLT and the Roundtable are developing a new community service to support our blind veterans across the UK.
-This new service will be delivered by our staff who are now, mainly working remotely and from home.
-Many of our staff now have time available which they can use to deliver the new service to our Members.
+The Operations directorate developed a new National Support Service to help our blind veterans across the UK during the effects and impact of the pandemic.
+This service is mainly delivered by our staff and volunteers working remotely.
+Many of our staff in roles which are unable to delivered will now have time available which they can use to deliver the new service to our beneficiaries.

-To allow us to deliver this new service, we will need to use and share some of the personal information that we already hold about you, in different ways.
+To allow us to deliver this service to beneficiaries, we will need to use and share some of the personal information that we already hold about you, in different ways.

 This is already explained in our employee and volunteer privacy policies on our website: “To improve our services and administration.
 To ensure the most efficient and appropriate use of the resources we have”.
 At the moment, we are not asking for additional information that we do not already hold and if we do, we will make this clear.